Warning: This work has been rated 16+ for violence and mature content.

 “Would ya like to see the rest of the home?”
 Saccharine asked.

 Amira nodded.
-These people were so cool!
+They were both so cool!

 Tale two-The perfect girl